onionmccabbage/reactNovDec2025/notes.md

 Editing vite.config.js for path, set port, joyUI ... imports...., base folder, export default, target proxy (for wether forecast)

 Tuesday
+- quick consolidation of what we did
-- after tea: list and iterating (key), also real challenges and architect solution
+- list and iterating (key), also real challenges and architect solution
+- conditional rendering
+- understanding dev-time: so good it renders twice
 - building a production server project
 - architecture for non-trivial apps
-- where does the data come from
+- where does the data come from?
+- modern ES syntx: back-ticks, functions, let/const, rest/spread
+- useState for non-trivial data structures
-- deply to testing server then deploy to production
+- deploy to testing server then deploy to production
 - Using UI libraries
 - brief TS overview...
 - routing?????